123sumanyu/team_genz/what_we_will_implemnt _in_round2.md

 - Soil condition reports and historical trends
 - System status and operational updates
 - Alerts and notifications for required intervention
 - Overview of treated and untreated crop areas
+- Live video Feed Will be Shared Contniously

 The application will be designed with simplicity in mind so that farmers can easily understand and use it without technical proficiency.